What Is Xanax?

 However, Xanax can also be purchased illegally.

-Alprazolam (Xanax) is not only the most prescribed benzodiazepine, but it is the most ordered psychotropic prescription in the United States, accounting for more than 48 million prescriptions distributed in 2013.
+Alprazolam (Xanax pill) is not only the most prescribed benzodiazepine, but it is the most ordered psychotropic prescription in the United States, accounting for more than 48 million prescriptions distributed in 2013.
 This continues even though many prescribers consider alprazolam to have high abuse possibility.
 It is shown to result in a more severe withdrawal syndrome than other benzodiazepines, even when tapered.
 Benzodiazepines are involved in approximately one-third of intentional overdoses or suicide attempts.

 - Shifts in Mood or Irritability